sbaio/SportShooting2/README.md

 # Concerning Drone state updates

 We receive the most important information about the drone in the callback flightController:didUpdateSystemState: in FrontVC.
-There
+There we update drone GPS position, aircraft speed, GPS signal strength, drone yaw.

 # Things tried - random ideas